-The materials we use most at St. Lawrence dentistry are zirconia, glass ceramics, and hybrid ceramics.
-Metals are also used, however their role is as a dental material is becoming less.
+The materials we use most at St. Lawrence Dentistry are zirconia, glass ceramics, and hybrid ceramics.
+Metals are also used, however, their role as a dental material is becoming less.
 In working with these materials, we use different cement classes.

-No cement will perform to its optimal level without adequate tooth engineering, including sound, retention and resistance form.
+No cement will perform optimally without adequate tooth engineering, including sound, retention, and resistance form.
 An ideal “tooth preparation” for a dental crown includes an ideal taper of 5-6 degrees, axial wall height of 3-4mm, appropriate use of retentive features like boxes and grooves, avoidance of undercuts, and an established path of insertion.
-As your Mississauga Dentist, we will unsure all these considerations are carefully integrated into your dental work.
+As your Mississauga Dentist, we will carefully integrate all these considerations into your dental work.

-You need a dentist who understands how to properly design dental work.
-Boxes in dental crown design are used to help hold crowns in place.
-However, with the rise of metal free crowns, they are not needed as much.
-Boxes can help with metal restorations, but not for any milled restoration.
-The CAD-CAM system used for designing and milling crowns will go right over box anatomy because it places stress on the restoration’s milling and on the equipment that is milling it.
-Gentle sweeping grooves are helpful more anti-rotational features, but we avoid boxes for zirconia and other milled restorations.
-St. Lawrence Dentistry partners with Solaris dental labs who scan and mill our dental crowns and veneers.
+You need a dentist who understands how to design dental work properly.
+Boxes in the dental crown design are used to help hold crowns in place.
+However, with the rise of metal-free crowns, they are not needed as much.
+Boxes can help with metal restorations but not for any milled restoration.
+The CAD-CAM system used for designing and milling crowns will go right over box anatomy because it stresses the restoration’s milling and the equipment that is milling it.
+Gentle sweeping grooves are more anti-rotational features, but we avoid boxes for zirconia and other milled restorations.
+St. Lawrence Dentistry partners with Solaris dental labs, which scan and mill our dental crowns and veneers.

 The following are characteristics we look for when evaluating cement for use at St. Lawrence Dentistry:

-- Water Solubility: This refers to the ability of a given substance, the solute, to dissolve in a solvent.
-Ideally, we want our cement to be relatively insoluble (less than 7 microgram per mm cubed) and have low water sorption (less than 40 microgram per mm cubed).
+- Water Solubility refers to the ability of a given substance, the solute, to dissolve in a solvent.
+Ideally, we want our cement to be relatively insoluble (less than 7 micrograms per mm cubed) and have low water sorption (less than 40 micrograms per mm cubed).
 If cement is too soluble, it is washed away by saliva and other contaminants.
-Similarly, if cement has a high-water sorption rate, it will expand and stress the restorations, ultimately causing failure down the road.
+Similarly, cement with a high-water sorption rate will expand and stress the restorations, ultimately causing failure down the road.

 - Ease of delivery and cleanup: Mixing slabs are now outdated, and we have many great mixing tips which allow us to apply cement efficiently with less waste.

-- Color stability: Most resin cement is ‘amine-free’, and they lack benzoyl peroxide, which has allowed for the more modern-day resin cements to be color stable.
+- Color stability: Most resin cement is ‘amine-free’, and they lack benzoyl peroxide, allowing the more modern-day resin cement to be color stable.

 - Minimal Pulpal Irritation: We want a cement that will not irritate the pulp (tooth nerve) and cause pain for the patient.
 Patients don’t want their teeth to be sensitive after new crown placement.